mcollison/Pull-my-leg-request-tutorial/README.md

 # Pull [my leg] request tutorial
 An open challenge to submit comical punchlines to my jokes to demonstrate how pull requests can enable collaborative working.

-Why did the chicken cross the road?
+What do you call a chicken crossing the road?
+Poultry in motion

-What is orange and sounds like a parrot?
+What is the leading cause of bird bankruptcy?
+Bad investments in the stork market

 What did the cheese say to the mirror?

-How should you teach complex computer science?
+You gouda brie kidding me?

+How does vampirisim spread across a network?
+Vampire bytes.

 What did the ocean say to the beach?
+I am sick and tide of these puns

 What type of cheese do you use if you need to hide a horse?

-What type of cheese is made backwards?
+A really good lawyer

 What type of cheese doesnt belong to you?
+One that is steadily getting feta up with you

+What type of cheese does belong to you?
+Mozzarella Firefox (it is open source)